o3de/o3de.org/content/docs/contributing/to-docs/blog-posts.md

     ```

     {{ note }}
-    Blog posting is automated and that the `date` field determines when the blog will first become visible if your pull request is accepted and merged.
+    Blog posting is automated and the `date` field determines when the blog will first become visible if your pull request is accepted and merged.
     {{ /note }}
 1. Commit your changes to your branch. **Ensure your commit(s) are DCO signed!**
 1. Push your branch to your fork (`origin`).
 Go to your fork on GitHub and create a pull request from your fork/branch to `o3de/o3de.org` against the `main` branch.